-- > any changes in the identity of the directors or, if it has one, the company secretary; - > any changes to the articles of association or registered office; and - > the registration of mortgages or charges created by the English subsidiary.
+- any changes in relation to its directors or its PSCs; - > any changes to the articles of association or registered office; - certain shareholder resolutions and changes to share capital; and - the registration of mortgages or charges created by the English subsidiary.

-The company must also file annually a confirmation statement giving up to date details of its corporate information such as share capital, shareholder(s), PSC(s) and directors.
+The company must also file annually at Companies House a confirmation statement confirming the up to date details of its corporate information.